 In late 2010 the majority of air conditioning manufacturers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 These systems are more commonly called “dry charged units”.
-The units can legally be sold and installed which permits your Buffalo area HVAC contractor to charge the unit on-site with R22.
+These A/C units can legally be sold and installed which permits your Buffalo area HVAC contractor to charge the unit on-site with R22.
 R22 is still legal for AC repair or service for a few more years.
-The purpose of these Dry Charged Units is to provide the greater Buffalo area a more simple and cost effective replacement option for central air conditioners and heat pumps.
-However, these units also dodge the spirit of the mandates, which was intended to better protect our environment by moving the air conditioning industry to a more environmentally friendly refrigerant.
+The purpose of these Dry Charged Units is to offer the greater Buffalo area a more simple and cost effective replacement option for central air conditioners and heat pumps.
+However, these units also dodge the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.

-Buffalo homeowners should understand that these Dry Charged Units are approved in the U.S. and Canada.
-Taking advantage of an unclear definition of the outdoor unit in these policies, the entire outdoor unit is technically looked upon as a replacement “part”.
-As a result, condensers or heat pumps intended for use in a replacement R-22 system are now referred to as “Dry Charge” or “Nitrogen Charged” systems.
-Below are some Frequently Asked Questions about this recent A/C Dry Charge trend.
+Buffalo homeowners should know that these Dry Charged Units are allowed in the U.S. and Canada.
+Because of some key ambiguities in the written policies, the entire outdoor unit is technically looked upon as a replacement “part”.
+Today, condensers or heat pumps intended for use in a replacement R-22 system are now referred to as “Dry Charge” or “Nitrogen Charged” systems.
+Here are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Does it make sense to buy a Dry Charge Air Conditioning Unit?

 Well, it really depends on a number of things.
-The most important thing to do is determine what types of HVAC equipment the heating and air conditioning industry has to offer and seek solutions to address your personal comfort, efficiency and lifestyle needs.
+The most important thing to do is determine what types of HVAC equipment the heating and air conditioning industry can offer and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Current R-410A systems have many benefits to Buffalo homeowners that Dry Charge units do not.
-A sample of the benefits include:
+Some of the benefits include:

 - Increased energy efficiency for comfort at a cost savings